 And since there are tons of sites out there, you want to make sure that you comply with factors that Google takes into consideration.

 - Consistent content creation – ideally 4 times per week

-- Internal link – links between your posts within the web-page
+- Internal links – links between your posts within the web-page

 - Engagement – meaning comments to your posts and your engagement to those comments (ideally within 24 hours)

-- Sharing social – Share your content on Twitter, Facebook, Instagram, Pinterest, YouTube
+- Sharing Social – Share your content on Twitter, Facebook, Instagram, Pinterest, and YouTube

 These factors build trust in your site.